samyycX/CS2-PlayerModelChanger/README.md

 		"name": "model name",// optional, default value is model index "path": "model path",
-		"side": "side (T/CT/ALL)", // optional, default to ALL, case sensitive "permissions": ["@vip/flag", "#vip/group"] // optional, permission to have this model },
+		"side": "side (T/CT/ALL)", // optional, default to ALL, case sensitive "permissions": ["@vip/flag", "#vip/group"], // optional, permission to have this model "permissionsOr": ["@vip/flag", "#vip/group"] // optional, same as "permissions" but using or condition },
 	"mymodel": { // example
 		"name": "",